- How to Remove the “The Operating System Cannot Be Booted Because of Important System Driver Errors” Notification

 Solution 7: Reset Windows

-If you’re still getting system driver errors after trying all the above solutions, the best course of action is to reset your operating system.
-To do this, you’ll need installation media.
-If you don’t have installation media, you can easily create it on another computer:
+If you still get system driver errors after trying all the above solutions, your best course of action is to reset your operating system.
+If you don’t have installation media, you can easily create it:

 - Simply download the Media Creation Tool and run it.